itpromeas/SarlApp/tuto.md

 --project: Points to the project containing your DbContext
 --startup-project: Points to the project that contains the app entry point (e.g., Razor or API)

-## How to run a specific app in multiple project solution .net
+### How to run a specific app in multiple project solution .net

 dotnet run --project <PathToProject>

 Example:

 dotnet run --project MVCWebApp/MVCWebApp.csproj

+## App 2

+dotnet new razor -n RazorApp
+dotnet sln add RazorApp/RazorApp.csproj